zyddnys/fast_io/Readme.txt

 Zero-overhead deterministic exceptions: Throwing values http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0709r0.pdf
 4. Network handle support with coroutine.
-(NOT ASIO library) NETWORK SUPPORT IS MORE IMPORTANT IN MODERN WORLD
+(NOT ASIO library) NETWORK SUPPORT IS BECOMING MORE AND MORE IMPORTANT IN MODERN WORLD

 Possible Stuff in the future
 1. Cryptography